Deep Learning-Based Spatiotemporal Multi-Event Reconstruction for Delay Line Detectors: Spatiotemporal Signal Reconstruction Methods

 \subsection{Multi-Hit Capability of the Hardware-Based Time Stamps}

 The time tags produced by the CFD method are robust, fast and easy to handle.
 However, their multi-hit capability is limited when it comes to close-by events.
 As shown in Figure~\ref{fig:CFDdoublehit}, two equal peaks will result in only one zero crossing as soon as they are closer than 1.9 times their Full Width at Half Maximum (FWHM).
-In absolute numbers, as the signals propagate with an average speed of 0.9\,mm/ns, this leads to an average dead radius of 21\,mm, as the FWHM of the norm-pulse is $\sim 12.5\,$ns.
-Even before the dead radius is reached, problems such as shifts occur, as indicated by the gray shaded area in Figure~\ref{fig:CFDdoublehit}~(a).
+In absolute numbers, as the signals propagate with an average speed of 0.9\,mm/ns, this leads to an average dead radius of 21\,mm, as the FWHM of the norm-pulse\footnote{For the norm pulse, we shifted $10^4$ signals to the same peak position and calculated their mean.} is $\sim 12.5\,$ns.
+Even before the dead radius is reached, errors on the reconstructed peak positions occur, as shown in the white area in Figure~\ref{fig:CFDdoublehit}~(a).
 If two particles hit the detector with a spatial distance smaller than the dead radius, only one particle will be reconstructed.
 Its position will also be subject to error, as shown in Figure~\ref{fig:CFDdoublehit}~(c).
 The second particle will have even larger errors, as can be seen in Figure~\ref{fig:CFDdoublehit}~(d).
 The relative amplitude difference of the two peaks matters.
 If the distance between two particles is smaller than the dead radius, this shift is even more pronounced, and will result in one registered particle, as indicated by the white area in Figure~\ref{fig:CFDdoublehit}~(d) where no detection possible.